Save our Curlew

 Pollinator garden at Lower Bush Farm

 The farm is a not-for-profit care farm which welcomes adults with learning disabilities, teenagers with mental health difficulties and children and young people with a variety of special educational needs and disabilities.
-The aim of the project is to plant a pollinator garden on the farm.
-The research and planting will be done by the young people as part of their Countryside Management unit to learn about pollinators, healthy habitats and how to increase numbers at the farm and at home.
+The project enabled the young people to create a pollinator garden as part of their Countryside Management unit to learn about pollinators, healthy habitats and how to increase numbers at the farm and at home.

-This project will deliver affordable outdoor education and awareness-raising activities that relate to the Shropshire Hills, and its conservation, in the high priority area of a native woodland.
-The sessions will combine Forest School education with local nature knowledge, professional knowledge, and with a flare of seasonal relevance.
-The project aims to be as inclusive as possible by welcoming children (aged between 6-11 years old) of all walks of life into the woodland through being affordable to the majority, and offering two free places for households with a lower-income.
+This project delivered affordable outdoor education and awareness-raising activities relating to the Shropshire Hills, and its conservation.
+The sessions combined Forest School education with local nature knowledge, professional knowledge, and with a flare of seasonal relevance.
+The project was as inclusive as possible by welcoming children (aged between 6-11 years old) of all walks of life into the woodland through being affordable to the majority, and offering two free places for households with a lower-income.

 Norbury Hill ecological survey & bracken control

 Norbury Hill is an important conservation ‘stepping stone’ between the Long Mynd and Stiperstones.
-Working with the neighbouring farm, MMCLT have commissioned a baseline ecological survey and report to be written for Norbury Hill (250 acres) to guide medium/ long term conservation management.
+Working with the neighbouring farm, MMCLT commissioned a baseline ecological survey and report to be written for Norbury Hill (250 acres) to guide medium/ long term conservation management.
 The hill supports breeding skylark, meadow pipits and is a feeding ground for kestrel, curlew and snipe.
-The grant will also support MMCLT to work with volunteers to carry out bracken control using had tools, on their 47-acre holding.
+The grant also supported volunteers to carry out bracken control using had tools.